Comedian Siddharth Sagar’s MISSING Case: His Parents’ Contradictory Statements Leave Us Confused!

 - Bharti Singh Is Happy About Kapil’s Return; Doesn’t Want To Talk About Kapil & Sunil Twitter War

-Comedian Siddharth Sagar, who is known as Selfie Mausi and Naseer, has been missing from last four months.
-This news came to fore when Somi Saxena, who claims to be his close friend, shared a post on Facebook.
+Comedian Siddharth Sagar, who is known as Selfie Mausi and Naseer, has been missing from the last four months.
+This news came to the fore when Somi Saxena, who claims to be his close friend, shared a post on Facebook.

 Somi Saxena wrote, "You guys remember him Siddharth Sagar aka selfie Mausi urf Naseer this guy is missing since 4 month last seen on 18 November 2017." - (sic)